packbackbooks/engineering-docs/1-on-1s.md

 Regular 1:1 meetings with your manager are one of the most important meetings you can have.
 A well-run 1:1 allows you to achieve a lot of things, including:

-- Having an opportunity for quick pieces of feedback both from--and to--your manager
+- Having an opportunity for quick pieces of feedback both from—and to—your manager
 - Staying informed of big-picture stuff that might impact you and your team
 - Building a trusting relationship with your manager
 - Getting feedback on that 10% formed idea you have, that you're just not ready to share widely yet.